noahehall/multicloud/security/websecurity.md

 ### sessions

-- session: HTTP conversation in which the browser sends a series of HTTP requests corresponding to a specific user, and the web server recognizes them as corresponding to the same user; the initial request is usually tagged with an ID, and that ID is sent back in the response
+- session: HTTP conversation in which the browser sends a series of HTTP requests corresponding to a specific entity (e.g. a user), and the web server recognizes them as corresponding to the same entity; the initial request is usually tagged with an ID, and that ID is sent back in the response
-- session ID: typically a large, randomly generated number: the minimal information the browser needs to transmit with each subsequen tHTTP request so the server can continue the HTTP conversation from the previous request
+- session ID: typically a large, randomly generated number: the minimal information the browser needs to transmit with each subsequent HTTP request so the server can continue the HTTP conversation from the previous request
   - remember, these are generally just random integers
   - can be transmittd via URL, http header, body of requests
   - but best practice is to send as a session cookie via the `Set-Cookie` header of the http response